 More specifically, much of my work in the past ten years focuses on the grave threat anthropogenic climate change poses to nature, the global poor and people of the future.
 This is an existential crisis, but unlike some environmental ethicists I do not believe it is quite time to write a ‘requiem for the species.’
 In learning how to tackle climate change together, we must be careful to succumb neither to wishful thinking nor to despair about our options.
 The psychological space between these two attitudes is occupied by the virtue of rational hope.
 I have spent a good deal of time explaining the importance of hope–as well as other key virtues, like truthfulness, justice, and respect for nature–as they relate to the climate crisis.
 This is because I believe that if we want to craft a genuinely sustainable politics we must first become better people.

-All of this is aimed at the global citizen.
-My second project is about what it means to be Canadian now.
-There are two monumental challenges facing Canadians: reconciliation between settlers and indigenous peoples on the one hand and mitigating and adapting to climate change on the other.
+My second project is about what it means to be Canadian in the Anthropocene.
+There are two monumental challenges facing Canadians in the new epoch: reconciliation between settlers and indigenous peoples on the one hand and mitigating and adapting to climate change on the other.
 I am seeking a way to frame the task of ‘nation-building’ in a way that both brings these challenges together and shows us a just and sustainable way forward.